syslogic/google-apps-script/README.md

 # CloudDatastore.gs
 CloudDatastore.gs is a client for Google Cloud Datastore, which runs as a Service Account.

-It is written in Apps Script. and so far, it can select, insert, update and delete entities.
+It is written in Google Apps Script - and so far, it can select, insert, update and delete entities.

 ## Setup